atomflunder/skillratings/README.md

 let player_one = IngoRating {
     // Note that a lower rating is more desirable.
     rating: 130.0,
+    // The actual age of the player, if unavailable set this to >25.
+    // The lower the age, the more the rating will fluctuate.
     age: 40,
 };
 let player_two = IngoRating {